juanhenao21/financial_response_spread_year/README.md

 The program will obtain and plot the data for the corresponding stocks.

-All following analysis depends directly from the results of this section.
+All the following analysis depend directly from the results of this section.
 If you want to run them, you need to run this section first.

 ### TAQ Responses Trade